ibm-cloud-architecture/vaccine-order-mgr/README.md

 You can also generate the native executable with `./mvnw clean package -Pnative`.

-Use the following address to post an order using Swagger UI [http://localhost:8080/swagger-ui/#/default/post_orders](http://localhost:8080/swagger-ui/#/default/post_orders) or the end to end testing as:
+Use the following address to post an order using Swagger UI [http://localhost:8080/swagger-ui/#/default/post_orders](http://localhost:8080/swagger-ui/#/default/post_orders) or use the end to end testing as:

 ```shell
 cd e2e
 ./post-order.sh
 ```

+## Tekton pipeline

 ## Troubleshooting